AdobeDocs/workfront.pt-BR/help/quicksilver/administration-and-setup/add-users/create-and-manage-users/admin-console.md

   -->

-* A alteração do acesso de um usuário, de Administrador do sistema para qualquer outro nível de acesso, deve ser feita primeiro por meio do Admin Console.
+* A alteração do acesso de um usuário do Administrador do sistema para qualquer outro nível de acesso deve ser feita primeiro por meio do Admin Console.

   <!--
    This is not clear